Fuel protests in the United Kingdom: Timeline and effects

 By Tuesday 12 September 2000, 3,000 petrol stations were reported to be closed due to a lack of fuel.
 There were also reports that there would be no fuel left within 48 hours.
 Tony Blair, the Prime Minister, put the oil companies under pressure to resume deliveries.
 BP said that they would resume deliveries if police escorts were given to the tankers.
 Tony Blair had been in contact with the oil companies during the day and announced that supplies would be on the way back to normal within 24 hours, with the oil companies having been ordered under the government's powers to commence deliveries to the emergency services.
-At the same time BBC News reported that the government's COBRA committee had drawn up plans to deal with the crisis, including using the military to assist in moving supplies and restricting the sale of fuel.
+At the same time BBC News reported that the government's COBRA committee had drawn up plans to deal with the crisis, including using the armed forces to assist in moving supplies and restricting the sale of fuel.
 South West Trains were reported to be reducing some of their services to preserve fuel supplies.
 Deliberately slow-moving convoys of lorries caused traffic jams on the M1 and M5 motorways.

 A petrol station in Portsmouth only selling fuel to ambulances and fire engines, with a hand-written sign saying "Fire, NHS Only" covering the fuel prices.

 On 13 September 2000 the government announced that 5% of normal fuel deliveries were made, however other reports indicated that only 3.8% amounting to 5000000 L compared with a normal daily sale of 131000000 L. In Scotland only very limited supplies were being delivered for emergency use only.
 Three-quarters of petrol stations were reported to be without fuel.
 Some NHS trusts cancelled non-essential operations due to staff difficulties in reaching work and ambulances were only able to answer emergency calls in most parts of the UK.
 The National Blood Service reported that it was coping and blood supplies to hospitals were not under threat but said that there "were some significant problems in some parts of the country".
 The government placed the National Health Service (NHS) on red alert.
 Supermarkets began rationing food due to difficulties in getting food deliveries through and there were reports of panic buying.
 Sainsbury's warned that they would run out of food within days having seen a 50% increase in their sales over the previous two days; Tesco and Safeway stated that they were rationing some items.
-The Royal Mail also reported they didn't have enough fuel supplies to maintain deliveries and that schools began to close.
-The government began deploying military tankers around the country and designated 2,000 petrol stations to receive supplies for essential services.
+Royal Mail also reported they didn't have enough fuel supplies to maintain deliveries and that schools began to close.
+The government began deploying armed forces tankers around the country and designated 2,000 petrol stations to receive supplies for essential services.
 Some deliveries commenced from the refineries and the police supplied escorts as required to ensure that tankers could move.